-The Liberty monument in the centre of the park is that of a female holding a sword.
-She is pointing northwards from which the liberators of Bulgaria arrived.
+Additionally the Liberty monument in the centre of the park is that of a female holding a sword.
+As can be seen She is pointing northwards from which the liberators of Bulgaria arrived.
 On the base of the monument are two lions.
 One is depicted throwing off the shackles of slavery while the second lion is guarding Bulgaria’s liberty.

-The statue was built in 1909 by the Italian sculpter, Arnoldo Zocchi and has gained significance as one of the city’s symbols, and now forms a part of its coat of arms.
+The statue was built in 1909 by the Italian sculptor Arnoldo Zocchi.
+Hence it has gained significance as one of the city’s symbols, and now forms a part of its coat of arms.

 Ruse Opera House

 This magnificent and colourful building stands alongside Liberty square and was built in 1949.
-It’s used for classical ballets and orchestral performances.
+From time to time it is used for classical ballets and orchestral performances.